spencer-shadley/completed-class/class-content/02-CSS-Bootstrap/01-Activities/05-GithubPagesPersonal/README.md

 ### Guide

 1. Create a new repo that is named `<<YOUR USERNAME>>.github.io` where <<YOUR USERNAME>> is your GitHub username.
 Double check that you use exactly your username.
 (For example, janedoe.github.io would be the GitHub pages repo name for the GitHub user "janedoe")
-2. Navigate into a folder and clone the repo into it
+2. Navigate into a directory and clone the repo into it
 3. Add an HTML file named `index.html` and code out a basic webpage (or use a previous page)
 4. Add, commit, and push your changes into the repository
 5. Navigate to `<<YOUR_USERNAME>>.github.io` and you will find that your new web page has gone live! (again, where <<YOUR USERNAME>> is your GitHub username. - we just use that as a placeholder.)